 “What is better: A change of heart or a change of behavior?”

-The idea of attempting to control someone who is out-of-control sounds like a war in the making.
+The idea of attempting to control someone who is out-of-control sounds like war in the making.
 How can the two things approach one another?
-Control that is viewed as a way ends us with no winners.
-Parenting is not a competition.
+This type of control Control ends with no winners.
+Parenting is not a competition!
 You do not have to always be right or win every battle.
 In fact, why is parenting even seen as a battle?
 There must be something deeper than this relational reality.

 If you make two lists with all the things that a parent can realistically control on one side and all the things that parents cannot control in their teenager’s life, you begin to see the discrepancy in the lists.
 Parents who focus on the child’s side of the list will be more frustrated than those who stick to their own side.

-A common area of power on the parent’s side of the list is transportation.
+One of the most powerful items on the parent’s list is transportation.
 The teen needs to get places and the parent has control of the car.
 An easy trade-off can be negotiated.
 Chores completed can result in transportation to a friends house, for example.
 There doesn’t need to be loud, angry words shared back and forth.
 Just a simple, direct offer to trade chores for transportation.
 Don’t react to “moodiness”, eye rolling, or slamming doors.
 I know it’s hard.
-Focus on the bigger lessons here.
+Focus on the bigger lessons here…

-What parent really want is to see their teen make “good choices.”
-Choices imply a sense of power that allows the child to try and choose between good and bad and learn from that experience.
-This is how the neural software gets its updates: experiences, good ones and bad ones.
-Suffering natural consequences can be painful to watch, for the parent, but it allows teens to mature and grow up to be the responsible people parents want.
+What parents really want is to see their teen make “good choices.”
+Choices imply a sense of power that allows the child to choose between good and bad and learn from their experiences.
+Lessons learned are how the neural software, in the teens brain, gets its updates.
+Suffering the natural consequences of a teens choices can be painful to watch but without teens will never mature and grow up to be the responsible people parents want.

-What teenagers want is power over their lives.
-In reflection, it would seem the parent and the child are working toward the same goal.
-The parent wants their teen to have the power to make good choices.
-The failure in this contemplation is that teens view it differently.
+What teenagers want most is power over their lives.
+In reflection, it would seem the parent and the child are working toward the same goal, right?
+The parent wants their teen to have the power to make good choices after all.
+The failure of this contemplation is that teens view power differently.
 They want the power to do whatever they want, whenever they want, however they want, without consequences.
 This is their immature view of adulthood.
 As adults, we know this is just fantasy.
 The negative consequences of these kinds of choices taught us that power is really about managing ourselves well.
 Negative consequences will teach our teens this same lesson just like parents had to learn it.